enric1994/santjordi/README.md

 In Catalonia (Spain), Saint Gerorge's day is one of the most original celebrations, book and flower stalls are set up along the streets of Barcelona 🌹📚

-So I created a gamechat that explains the Saint George's story from the point of view of one the characters (🐮👸🏼🤴👑👨‍🌾🐲), in order to advance the users have to interact with other participants and find the next character that unlock his story.
+So I created a **gamechat** that explains the Saint George's story from the point of view of one the characters (🐮👸🏼🤴👑👨‍🌾🐲), in order to advance the users have to interact with other participants and find the next character that unlock his story.
 Let's see an example:

 (Note that all the texts are in Catalan)

 ![alt text](https://github.com/enric1994/santjordi/blob/master/sj1.jpg)

 As you can see, to start the history you must start a conversation with the bot and text the keyword: **conte**.
-Then, the bot explain the introduction of the history and assigns you a character (in this case the princess 👸🏼).
-To continue, the user need to find the king 👑 and attach the contact of that person:
+Then, the bot explain the introduction of the story and assigns you a character (in this case the princess 👸🏼).
+To continue, the user need to find another participant with the king 👑 character and attach the contact:

 ![alt text](https://github.com/enric1994/santjordi/blob/master/sj2.jpg)